alexreigle/WSU/README.md

 Textbook: [Logical Foundations of Artificial Intelligence](https://www.sciencedirect.com/book/9780934613316/logical-foundations-of-artificial-intelligence "PDF Link")

+## CEG 7360 - Distributed Computing
+A course that combines functional application and programming of FPGAs, Microprocessers, and Host PCs.

+Textbook: No Textbook was used or referenced.

 ## CEG 7850 - Digital Image Processing
 An overview in the most common and useful processing techniques.